girishji/scope.vim/README.md

 `fuzzy.Register()` | Vim registers, paste contents on `<cr>` `fuzzy.Tag()` | `:h ctags` search
 `fuzzy.Window()` | Open windows

+### Commands

+The above functions have equivalent commands that can be invoked from the command line.
+The primary command is `:Scope`, with the function name as its first argument.
+These commands do not take any additional arguments and are primarily provided for convenience.
+The main interface, as described above, is through key mappings.

+For example, to initiate a file search, use the command `:Scope File`.
+Typing `:Scope <Tab>` will display all available functions.

 ### Key Mappings